 A criminal defense attorney can work to free you in many ways:

 - Collecting evidence: They can conduct an independent investigation into the alleged crime.
 A defense lawyer can also engage in discovery with the prosecution, meaning both sides exchange evidence so that each knows what the other side does.

-- Examining evidence: Their legal team can analyze the evidence in your case for weak spots.
+- Examining the evidence: Their legal team can analyze the evidence in your case for weak spots.
 For example, perhaps there was police misconduct, or the prosecution overlooked critical eyewitness testimony.
-A defense attorney can use any gap in their case to your advantage.
+A defense attorney can use any gap in their case to their advantage.